yourbasic/func/README.md

 ## Performance

-The performance of the `visit` function is crucial.
+### Iteration

+The implementation of neigbor iteration is crucial for the performance of any graph library.
-In fact, all of the predefined building blocks and operations implement this function in time proportional to the number of neighbors.
+Therefore all of the predefined building blocks and operations implement the `visit`function in time proportional to the number of neighbors.

 However, with filter functions this is not possible.
-In particular, note that graphs built by the `Generic` function must visit all potenential neighbors during iteration.
+Graphs built by the `Generic` function must visit all potenential neighbors during iteration.

 ### Caching